 Sovereign credit ratings are also monitored, and country limits for investment assets are in place.
 If necessary, funds are repatriated to the UK.

-The Group's debt facilities in place at 31 December 2014 contained a number of covenants to which the Group must adhere.
-The Group's debt covenants are tested at 30 June and 31 December each year, with the key financial covenants being interest cover and leverage ratios.
+The Company's debt facilities in place at 31 December 2015 contained a number of covenants to which the Group must adhere.
+The Group's debt covenants are tested at 30 June and 31 December each year, with the key financial covenants being leverage and interest cover.

 The ratio for each of the debt covenants is set out below:

-*Covenant interest cover is the ratio of the previous twelve months' underlying operating profit (including the trading losses and profits associated with divested businesses) over net financing costs (excluding pension scheme finance income and finance costs).
+* Covenant interest cover is the ratio of the previous twelve months' underlying operating profit (including the trading losses and profits associated with divested businesses) to net financing costs (excluding pension scheme finance income and finance costs).

-^Covenant leverage is the ratio of closing net debt (at average exchange rates) over EBITDA (defined as the underlying operating profit before depreciation, adjusted if applicable for the impact of acquisitions and disposals during the previous twelve months).
+^ Covenant leverage is the ratio of closing net debt (at average exchange rates) to the underlying operating profit before depreciation, adjusted if applicable for the impact of acquisitions and disposals during the previous twelve months ("EBITDA").

-As can be seen in the table above the Group is in compliance with its financial covenants, and is forecast to maintain a comfortable headroom in the foreseeable future.
+As can be seen in the table above, the Group is in compliance with its financial covenants and is forecast to maintain a comfortable headroom.

 Going concern basis

-In determining whether the Group's 2014 Annual Report and Accounts can be prepared on a going concern basis, the Directors considered all factors likely to affect the Group's future development, performance and financial position, including cash flows, liquidity position and borrowing facilities and the risks and uncertainties relating to its business activities.
-These are set out in the Chairman's Statement and the Strategic Report and in the Notes to the Accounts.
+In determining whether the Group's 2015 Annual Report and Accounts can be prepared on a going concern basis, the Directors have considered all factors likely to affect its future development, performance and financial position, including cash flows, liquidity position and borrowing facilities and the risks and uncertainties relating to its business activities.
+These are set out in the Strategic Report and in the Notes to the Consolidated Financial Statements.